Skip Ribbon Commands

 Humanity at the Heart of Healthcare

 This seminar series considers the mobilisation of the arts, humanities, and social sciences in addressing pertinent issues within the healthcare ecosystem and the larger medical narrative.
-To register your interest for upcoming webinars
+If you are interested to join our mailing list, please send us an email at [email protected].

 To view recordings of the past webinar, please visit our YouTube channel.